-When you work with the girl that you’re trying to talk to more often, talking about work is a no brainer.
+There’s no lack of things to talk about with a girl you work with, and a little workplace banter can go a long way towards breaking the ice.
 However, you have to avoid any “dead end” statements.
-Don’t just mention that the last meeting you had could have been an email.
-Try to talk about broader work-related topics such as mentioning a new lunch spot close by or bringing up some positive office gossip.
+Don’t just mention that the last meeting you had could have been an email; try to talk about broader work-related topics such as mentioning a new lunch spot close by or bringing up some positive office gossip.

-Don’t keep it strictly business though, make things fun and talk about some of the more comical elements of your current or past jobs.
+Don’t keep it strictly business though–mixing in some of the more comical elements of your current or past jobs fertile ground for fun things to talk about.
 Now is the time to talk about that job you had in college as an art model, or maybe when you accidentally sent your boss a meme instead of a pdf.

 Talking about where and when you went to school is a great way to bond with a girl.
 Higher education is where most people really find themselves and often share similar experiences in doing so.
 Whether you attended the same institution as the girl in question or not, it should be easy to relate to her with stories of your college years.